OlympicAngel/OlympicHelper-CEP-plugin/README.md

 * Glow.

 ### Using automation:
-* FAST sound placment using Marker psoition in timeline.
+* FAST sound placment using Marker position in timeline.
 * Silence Cut - cuts out silnce below threshold(using FFmpeg).

 ## Built using: